bitnami/charts/bitnami/solr/README.md

 ## Upgrading

-### To 1.0.0

-This major updates the Zookeeper subchart to it newest major, 7.0.0, which renames all TLS-related settings.
-For more information on this subchart's major, please refer to [zookeeper upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/zookeeper#to-700).

 ### To 2.0.0

 In this version, the `image` block is defined once and is used in the different templates, while in the previous version, the `image` block was duplicated for the main container and the metrics one